-On January 25, 2019 Creative Commons and the Internet Archive are hosting a celebration at the Internet Archive with talks, performances, multimedia displays to mark the re-opening of the public domain in the U.S. The event will take place at the Internet Archive.
-It’s free and open to everyone.
+Co-hosted by Creative Commons and the Internet Archive, this celebration featured keynote addresses by Lawrence Lessig and Cory Doctorow, lightning talks, demos, multimedia displays and more to mark the “re-opening” of the public domain in the United States.
+The event took take place at the Internet Archive in San Francisco.

 The public domain is our shared cultural commons, a near limitless trove of creativity that’s been reused, remixed, and reimagined over centuries to create new works of art and science.
 Content in the public domain may be reused in a limitless capacity without any intellectual property restrictions.